dizhaung/logzilla.github.io/_posts/2017-04-18-network-event-remediation-in-real-time.md

 title: Network Event Remediation in real-time
 subtitle: How to save 60 hours of skilled network engineering time
-author: markwheat1
+author: mwheat
-author-name: "Mark Wheat"
 tags: [NetOps, Automation]
-summary: ...They spend a lot of engineering time on network issues with problem identification and resolution and provided us with...
+summary: He said they spend a lot of engineering time on network issues with problem identification and resolution and provided us with...
 headline-bg: /assets/images/background/robot-handshake.png

 ---